Skip to content

 <V> List<V> listObjs(Function<? super Object, V> mapper);

-// Query all records by Wrapper conditions
+// Query all records by Wrapper condition

 List<Object> listObjs(Wrapper<T> queryWrapper);

-// Query all records by Wrapper conditions
+// Query all records by Wrapper condition

 <V> List<V> listObjs(Wrapper<T> queryWrapper, Function<? super Object, V> mapper);